trainer, comedian, best-selling author & HuffPost blogger

 As a young adult, Gerry was painfully shy – introverted and withdrawn, hating attention, and terrified of looking stupid.
 Learning how to wield humour and then training as a stand-up comic, he overcame these challenges.
 Gerry is now a confident speaker who can stand up in front of audiences of thousands – and enjoy it.

 A life-changing experience:

-Gerry has a side career as an extremely successful author.
+Gerry has a side career as an extremely successful author and editorial consultant.
 He has written twenty-five books, funny and serious.
 These have sold half a million copies in a multitude of languages.
 His most recent title is “Inspirational Gamechangers: How the best business talent create astonishingly successful companies”.
 It’s published by Financial Times Publishing, also in Chinese: more about this book

 Gerry has co-authored ghost written and mentored many titles with other authors.

 The artist tells the story of his journey to empowerment through comedy:

 Gerry sings an impromptu song with appalling ukelele accompaniment: